corda/corda/docs/source/generating-a-node.rst

         }
     }

-If the intention to sing Cordapps is to use :ref:`Signature constraints <standalone_database_config_examples_ref>` then contracts classes form the Cordapp needs to be excluded from `Zone constraints`.
+Contracts classes from signed CorDapp JARs will be checked by `Signature constraints` by default.
-List all contract classes in the Cordform entry ``excludeWhitelist``.
-The classes' names from the list will be omitted from `Zone constraints`.
-Internally the ``excludeWhitelist`` list generates `exclude_whitelist.txt` file used by :doc:`network-bootstrapper` tool.
+You can force them to be checked by `Zone constraints` by adding contract class names to ``includeWhitelist`` entry, the list will generate `include_whitelist.txt` file used internally by :doc:`network-bootstrapper` tool.
-If ``excludeWhitelist`` is not specified and all Cordapps are signed (so potentially corda-finance/Finance Cordapp) then contracts from Finance Cordapp are added to the list to allow to work with signature constraintsa.
+Refer to :doc:`api-contract-constraints` to understand implication of different constraint types before adding ``includeWhitelist`` to ``deployNodes`` task.

 Example: